serfend/pydumpck/README.md

 # What?

-pydumpck is a tool for decompile exe,elf,pyz,pyc packed by python which is base on pycdc.sometimes its py-file result not exactly right ,maybe could use uncompyle6 etc.
+pydumpck is a multi-threads tool for decompile exe,elf,pyz,pyc packed by python which is base on `pycdc` and `undecompyle6`.sometimes its py-file result not exactly right ,maybe could use uncompyle6.